fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_system_replacemsggroup.html.markdown

 * `admin` - Admin.
 The structure of `admin` block is documented below.
 * `alertmail` - Alertmail.
 The structure of `alertmail` block is documented below.
 * `auth` - Auth.
 The structure of `auth` block is documented below.
+* `automation` - Automation.
+The structure of `automation` block is documented below.
 * `comment` - Comment.
 * `custom_message` - Custom-Message.
 The structure of `custom_message` block is documented below.
 * `device_detection_portal` - Device-Detection-Portal.
 The structure of `device_detection_portal` block is documented below.